 These steps outline preparation for the semester during which candidate sits exam.

-For students in the French Linguistics & Second Language Learning and Teaching option, the Examination Committee will be composed of two members from the Pedagogy, SLA, Linguistics and Technology faculty, and one member from the French Studies faculty.
+For MA students in the French Linguistics & Second Language Learning and Teaching option, the Examination Committee will be composed of two members from the Pedagogy, SLA, Linguistics and Technology faculty, and one member from the French Studies faculty.
 For PhD Minor students, the committee will normally include two faculty from the French department and one faculty from the candidate's major area.

 Weeks 2-4: Candidate will provide the chair and DGS with syllabi from courses taken with faculty on the committee.
-Candidate and chair will compile a research bibliography based on previous course work.
+Candidate and chair will compile a research bibliography based primarily on previous course work.
 The bibliography will include four texts per subject area and one of these texts will be new.
 The selection of new, additional resources should help fill in gaps and create bridges between courses and areas of interest.
-It is understood that the majority of works listed on bibliography will have been studied in class.
-The research bibliography will be submitted to the DGS by the end of week 2.
+It is understood that the other works listed on the bibliography will have been studied in class.
+The research bibliography will be submitted to the DGS by the end of week 4.

-- Written exam is conducted in person on COH-authorized computer with no access to the Internet or any online resources not approved by committee.
+Written exam is conducted in person on COH-authorized computer with no access to the Internet or any online resources not provided by committee.
 No notes are allowed but a printed bilingual French-English dictionary will be provided.
 Candidates will be given a copy of their research bibliography to facilitate citation of sources and committee may provide quotes, clips and/or other works (i.e., PDFs) where appropriate.
 Faculty who wish to share materials with candidates for the written exam process will be asked to upload them to BOX.
 They will be made available to students on the COH computer.

-- WEEKS 13-15: Oral exams will be conducted during the last two weeks of the semester.
+Weeks 13-15: Oral exams will be conducted during the last two weeks of the semester.
 The oral exam will follow up on the written and cover any relevant questions related to course work.
 Oral portion is scheduled in person and lasts 90-120 minutes including deliberation, paper work and feedback.
 Results must be reported to DGS before the last day of classes so that they can be forwarded to Grad College and recorded.
 Exam chairs are required to upload all evaluation forms and test reporting documents to the BOX folder.
 These documents are essential to our outcomes assessment process and will eventually be reported on Task Stream.

 The M.A.
 Oral Examination